cashubtc/nuts/CTF.md

 - `supported`: Boolean indicating NUT-CTF support
 - `vesting_period`: (optional) Number of seconds after `event_maturity_epoch` during which the mint will honor redemptions.
 If not specified, implementations SHOULD assume a minimum of 30 days (2592000 seconds).
 A value of `0` indicates no expiry.
 - `dlc_version` ...
 The latest version of the DLC protocol that it supports.
 As the time of writing `"0"` is the only DLC protocol version.

+## Q&A: Design Decisions

+**Why "download all, then sync" instead of server-side filtering?**

+Supporting complex query combinations (filter by oracle, by unit, by date range, etc.) increases server complexity and creates a DoS vector — an attacker can craft expensive queries to burden the mint.
+More importantly, fine-grained server-side filtering leaks information about which conditions a wallet cares about, potentially revealing trading positions to the mint.
+The "download all, then sync with `since`" pattern keeps the server stateless and simple: every client gets the same data, preserving privacy.
+Since the total number of conditions on a single mint is expected to remain manageable, full downloads are practical.

+**Why `>=` instead of `>` for the `since` parameter?**

+Unix timestamps have second-level precision.
+If two conditions are registered within the same second and the client uses `>` (strict greater-than), it could silently skip items that share the boundary timestamp.
+Using `>=` (greater-than-or-equal) guarantees that no items are missed at the cost of re-delivering boundary items.
+Clients MUST deduplicate by `condition_id` (or keyset `id` for the keysets endpoint), which is trivial with a local set.

 [00]: 00.md
 [01]: 01.md